Heart valve repair: Valvulotomy

 Commissurotomy of heart valves is called a valvulotomy.

 By valve

 Mitral valve repair

 Mitral valve repair is mainly used to treat stenosis (narrowing) or regurgitation (leakage) of the mitral valve.
+A mitral balloon valvuloplasty enlarges the valve opening to allow greater oxygenated blood flow into the left ventricle, and since severe mitral regurgitation can be a major complication, degrees of stenosis, regurgitation, and valve anatomical features are taken into consideration before the procedure.

 Aortic valve repair

 Aortic valve repair is a surgical procedure used to correct some aortic valve disorders as an alternative to aortic valve replacement.
 Aortic valve repair is performed less often and is more technically difficult than mitral valve repair.

 There are two surgical techniques of aortic-valve repair: